oracle-samples/cerner-smart-embeddable-lib/README.md

 import 'cerner-smart-embeddable-lib';
 ```

-The minified & transpiled files are also available in the `dist/` directory and can be used with a `<script>` tag.

 It is suggested to import the module (as opposed to including the pre-minified file from `dist/`) as it will allow Webpack to define `process.env.NODE_ENV` which will enable or disable XFC logging.
 Per the [XFC Readme](https://github.com/cerner/xfc#usage), logging is only enabled in non-production environments.
 The environment can be set in webpack using the DefinePlugin:

 ```js